 Is Dissolved Gas Analysis an Art or a Science?
-Instructor: Kayla Whitesel, Delta-X Research
+Instructor: Kayla Whitesel, Delta-X Research continue operating for years.

 Dissolved Gas Analysis (DGA) is widely used as a screening tool for transformer health, often forming the basis for condition assessments and maintenance decisions.
 However, while DGA provides valuable information, it primarily measures symptoms of underlying issues rather than directly assessing transformer condition.
 IEEE has even classified DGA interpretation as "more of an art than a science."